Abhiram453/ecommerce-follow-along/follow-along/README.md

 Changes:
 Ensured the ProductCard component is correctly set up to display product details.
 Used props to pass product data to the component.
+# Sure, based on the structure and format of the previous milestones in your README.md file, here is the content for Milestone 13:

+# Milestone 13: Updating Existing Product Data
+In this milestone, we focused on creating an endpoint to update existing product data in MongoDB.
+We also added an edit button to the product card in the frontend.
+When the edit button is clicked, the product data is sent to a form, which is auto-filled with the existing data, allowing the user to edit and save the changes.

+This milestone enhances the user experience by allowing users to update product details, ensuring that the product information remains accurate and up-to-date.

+1. Endpoint to Update Product Data
+File: controllers/productRoute.js Changes:

+Implemented the /update/:id route to receive new data and update the existing product data in MongoDB.
+Validated the received data to ensure all required fields are present and correctly formatted.
+Updated the product details in MongoDB.
+2. Function in the Frontend to Handle Edit Button Click
+File: components/ProductCard.jsx Changes:

+Added an edit button to the product card.
+When the edit button is clicked, the product data is sent to the form and auto-filled with the existing data.
+3. Auto-Fill Form with Existing Data and Allow Editing
+File: pages/CreateProduct.jsx Changes:

+Created a function to handle the edit button click and auto-fill the form with the existing product data.
+Allowed users to edit the product details and save the changes.
+Used the axios library to make the PUT request to update the product data in the backend
+# Based on the structure and format of the previous milestones in your README.md file, here is the content for Milestone 14:

+### Milestone 14: Deleting Product Data

+In this milestone, we focused on creating an endpoint to delete product data from MongoDB using the product ID.
+We also added a delete button to the product card in the frontend.
+When the delete button is clicked, the product ID is sent to the server endpoint to delete the product.

+This milestone enhances the user experience by allowing users to remove products, ensuring that the product list remains accurate and up-to-date.

+#### 1. Endpoint to Delete Product Data
+**File**: `controllers/productRoute.js`
+**Changes**:
+- Implemented the `/delete/:id` route to delete product data from MongoDB using the product ID.
+- Validated the product ID to ensure it is correctly formatted.
+- Deleted the product from MongoDB.

+#### 2. Function in the Frontend to Handle Delete Button Click
+**File**: `components/ProductCard.jsx`
+**Changes**:
+- Added a delete button to the product card.
+- When the delete button is clicked, the product ID is sent to the server endpoint to delete the product.